Would you like to

 It sets out the requirements for a food safety management system and can be certified to it.
 It maps out what an organization needs to do to demonstrate its ability to control food safety hazards in order to ensure that food is safe.

-- Reduction in food safety incidents and cost.
+- Reduce in food safety incidents and cost;

 - Lower risk of liability.